l3laze/ReliefValve/README.md

 * 1.2.0
     * FIX: Implemented search filters for "Steam Apps" and "Blacklist".
     * FIX: Steam Apps and Blacklist should now properly resize on startup.
+    * FIX: Fixed VDF output (tabs between "key" and "value" instead of spaces).
     * CHANGE: Reverted menu to using a background color; images too often make it difficult to see.
     * CHANGE: Moved Steam installation settings to the Settings tab, and Blacklist to the Main tab.
     * CHANGE: Changed background & text color pickers to use HTML5's color chooser.
     * CHANGE: Updated README.
     * ADD: Added [MIT License](https://github.com/l3laze/ReliefValve/blob/master/README.md).
     * ADD: Implemented support for force starting a download, changing the Steam skin, and launching Steam with optional arguments; this is on the "Client" tab.
+Can also set an option to close RV when launching Steam.

 * 1.1.0
     * ADD: Implemented support for some minor settings - auto-load Steam installation, background (color or image), and text color.